snr-laboratory/snrlab-microfab-trial0/dev_journal/Cu2O_validation_202606_a.md

 ### Takeaways
 - The delivery tool and timing are validated for the water ALD3 valve + lines, N2 solenoid valve + lines and Cu oxidation
 - The cleanest evidence of reproducibility is the per-pulse pressure trace, not film color (color is confounded by strain/substrate/contact).
-- 3.75/3.98 Torr hot working floor is the steady-state nitrogen flow pressure (not residual water).
+- 3.40/3.50 Torr hot working floor is the steady-state nitrogen flow pressure (not residual water).
 The dynamic equilibrium between metered N2 inflow and pump throughput at 250 °C. It is set by plumbing (metering-valve position + pump speed).
 The pump-down evidence proves it: post-fix runs hit <5 Torr in 46–71 s vs 106–288 s pre-fix —> 2–6× faster.
 Trapped water would make it slower, not faster.
-- Per-cycle features (peak, rise) are reported as mean ± SD over all detected cycles; continuous baselines (working floor, RTD-B plateau) are reported as medians to resist transient excursions.
+- Per-cycle features (peak, trough/floor, rise) are reported as mean ± SD over all analyzed cycles; the RTD-B temperature plateau is reported as a median to resist slow thermal excursions.

 ### Limitations
 Sampling rate vs actuation.
 20 Hz is sufficient for per-pulse dose for these runs.
 It does not resolve the valve actuation waveform (single-digit-ms open) or short Al2O3 TMA pulses (~50 ms → ~1 sample).
-This is gauge-limited (IGC100 ~36 Hz), not code-limited?
+This is gauge-limited (IGC100 ~36 Hz), not code-limited? (faster acquisition is achievable in firmware is an open question for discussion)
 - resolving fast pulses in the TMA phase would require a fast analog transducer (e.g., capacitance manometer + ADC).

 ----

 ### Plans
 - Confirm dedicated TMA gas lines (Swagelok diaphragm valves on order).
+- Decide on air-source install for ALD3-line testing and CuO-phase study; pending secondary safety valve.
+- Capacitance manometer + ADC for fast-pulse resolution
 - Promote firmware pressure_ok / temp_ok interlocks from default-TRUE stubs to blocking checks before any TMA run (reason: a bad-state start with a pyrophoric precursor is the exact scenario the interlock exists to prevent).
 - PI safety sign-off before purchasing TMA.